Best Practices: How to use executables for presentation

 Between formal presentations, standalones are a straightforward way to give your client updates on changes or developments inside the model.
 Simply send your client the EXE file, and allow them the freedom to explore the model at their leisure.
 This is constructive for both sides, because it allows you to catch problems earlier by communicating the design to the client more frequently.

 Documentation also becomes effortless through EXE exports.
 It is the simplest way to track changes in your project, and be able to access earlier versions for comparison.
 Enhance your workflow by periodically saving your model, enabling you to revert to it for reference without having to search through your CAD program.
 Leave your client with an unmistakable record of your work, even after the project is completed.
+Here you can check the other available export options.

 Any settings you have active prior to exporting are included in the EXE – and this includes your customization features.
 You can define your own loading screen, overlay image, window icon and caption text.
 In the standalone, the overlay image and loading screen are particularly effective.